icknOrg/COINS_SwissThoughtleaders/README.md

 outputs the probability of each summary to belong to one of the categories Negative, Neutral and Positive.

 ## German-BERT
-The classification Model gets implemented via SimpleTransformers.
+The classification Model gets implemented via SimpleTransformers based on "bert-base-german-cased".
 The usual test and train data is used to train the model.
 The Model is then saved and loaded again, in order to predict the sentiments of a test data.

 ## TO DO